-LONGVIEW CONSOLIDATED fell behind the national average on Bankrate's test of earnings, achieving a score of 4 out of a possible 30.
+LONGVIEW CONSOLIDATED underperformed the average on Bankrate's test of earnings, achieving a score of 4 out of a possible 30.

-LONGVIEW CONSOLIDATED had an earnings ratio of 2.00 percent in our test, better than the average for all credit unions, suggesting that it's beating its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, an indication that it's running ahead of its peers in this area.